yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

      ![Network Watcher Traffic Analytics Blade.
 The view map button in the middle of the page is highlighted.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image196.png "Your Network Environment")

 3. Select the **green check mark** which identifies your network.
-Within the pop up menu select **More Details** to propagate detailed information of the flow to and from your network.
+Within the pop-up menu select **More Details** to propagate detailed information of the flow to and from your network.

      ![The Traffic Analytics Geo Map View is shown with a green check mark on the region where your network resides and monitor metrics displayed next to it.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image197.png "Your Network Environment")